Moss: Commercial

 with implications for crop improvement or human health and the safe production of complex biopharmaceuticals in the moss bioreactor, developed by Ralf Reski and his co-workers.

-London installed several structures called "City Trees": moss-filled walls, each of which is claimed to have "the air-cleaning capability of 275 regular trees" by consuming nitrogen oxides and other types of air pollution and producing oxygen.
+In London, several structures called "City Trees" have been installed.
+These are moss-filled walls, each of which is claimed to have "the air-cleaning capability of 275 regular trees", by consuming nitrogen oxides and other types of air pollution, and producing oxygen.